German autobahns often have no speed limit, and Berlin businessman Wilfried Franz took full advantage, pushing the throttle to 150 mph.

 Wilfried's aggressive streak keeps him going when people show little interest, or when it's hard to find new people to invite to the Forums, but discouragement does creep in at times.
 "Nearly every year I wonder if I should give up the ministry," he admits.
 It helps to have people like Norm and Sue cheering him on.

 Three years ago, Norm, then 59, was living in Colorado.
-At a fund-raising event for Campus Crusade, he met Markku Happonen, director of Campus Crusade in Western Europe.
+At a fund-raising event for Cru, he met Markku Happonen, director of Cru in Western Europe.
 Markku learned that Norm had served in Germany as a military dentist during the Vietnam War.
 "Why not come back?" asked Markku.

 Norm and Sue certainly had the background.
-They had spent 13 years with Campus Crusade in Africa, reaching out to leaders of society and raising three kids.
+They had spent 13 years with Cru in Africa, reaching out to leaders of society and raising three kids.

 But that was then; this was now.
 Friends advised them not to go, pointing out that Germans were unresponsive to the gospel, and that it would be hard to learn a new language at their age.
 Nonetheless, the Pattersons sold their succesful dental practice and their new home, and moved overseas.